delftswa/delftswa.github.io/chapter/D5-draft.md

 #####Concluding the evolution perspective
 In the landscape of web-application frameworks Play doesn't form a huge mountain, but rather an odd-shaped hill that can prove to be very versatile and unique.
-Its <a title="Unique Selling Point">USP</a> that it both supports Java and Scala can be a big win, but it can also hold the project back too much because effectively it needs to support twice as much.
+Its <abbr title="Unique Selling Point">USP</abbr> that it both supports Java and Scala can be a big win, but it can also hold the project back too much because effectively it needs to support twice as much.

 ###Metrics